CharlesTaylor7/citadels-ts/FEATURES.md

 - can leave a room
 - can transfer ownership of a room to someone else
 - Owner can start game

+## PLAN
+Need websocket service
+Need tests for game service
+need seedable rng

+Need to start porting templates

+Get basic game working with the 8 core roles and no specials
+    - then tdd your way throug the rest.
+    - The ai doesn't like to port files over about 500 LOC